descope/terraform-provider-descope/docs/raw/applications/applications.md

 - Type: `list` of `applications.OIDC`

-// Specify a list of `OIDC applications` type objects.
+A list of `OIDC applications` type objects.